zimmski/tavor/README.md

 - Format: Format files for binary data and different character sets (currently only UTF-8 is supported)
 - General: Direct support for protocols (can be currently only done with fuzzing an output and putting this input into an executor)
 - Format: Functions with parameters to reduce clutter
+- General: Remove the need for unrolling and allow real loops
 - Format: Includes of external format files
 - Fuzzing: Feedback-driven fuzzing -> transition into completely stateful fuzzing
 - General: Parallel execution of fuzzing, delta-debugging, ...